Roxxers/roxbot/docs/trivia.md

 No problem!
 Just put `-s or --solo` anywhere after `;trivia start`

-## I can't read the questions on mobile!

-Sadly this is an issue with Discord on mobile.
-To get around this, Roxbot Trivia has a mobile compatible version.
-Just put `-m or --mobile` anywhere after `;trivia start`

-## Can I have a mobile compatible short solo game?
+## Can I have a short solo game?

-Yes, you can use any of the three arguments at once.
+Yes, you can use both arguments at once.
 The Trivia command takes commands just like a cli.
-Example: `;tr start -ms` or `;tr start --length long --mobile`
+Example: `;tr start -sl short` or `;tr start --solo --length long`

 ## Disclaimer